achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Observations/README.md

 3. For the forecasts to be **issued in January** use **./obs_forecast_model_jan.sh** OR **source obs_forecast_model_jan.sh**

 **Output:**
-The forecast of the maximum water level of Negro River at Manaus (in meters) is given in the command line.
+The forecast of the maximum water level of Negro River at Manaus (in meters) is given in the command line, along with the uncertainity bounds of the forecast (5th -- 95th percentile range).
 All the downloaded data (CHIRPS rainfall and AMO index text file) is then deleted.

 **Citation:**
 Users who apply the code resulting in presentations/publications are kindly asked to cite the publication below:\
 *Chevuturi A, Klingaman NP, Rudorff CM, Coelho CAS, Schongart J (2021) Forecasting annual maximum water level for the Negro River at Manaus.
-Climate Resilience and Sustainability, submitted.*
+Climate Resilience and Sustainability, https://doi.org/10.1002/cli2.18.*